3D scanning solutions

 Absolutely.
 First, it’s important to ensure the scan you acquire is usable and complete.

 To scan a room in high detail, you'll want to consider a scanning solution with long-range and exceptional accuracy.
-Artec Ray allows you to scan large areas and flat surfaces quickly without any problems due to alignment, tracking, or registration, and Ray’s minimal noise speeds up data processing and makes your task far more straightforward.
-Meanwhile, tricky nooks and complex surfaces may also need to be reached – for this we suggest either Artec Leo or Artec Eva, professional handheld scanners famous across multiple industries.
-Besides speed and ease of use, Artec Leo allows you to see your 3D model being built as you scan, while with Eva you can process the scans immediately after scanning, making the two scanners compatible additions to your scanning.
+Artec Ray II allows you to scan large areas and flat surfaces quickly without any problems due to alignment, tracking, or registration, and Ray II’s minimal noise speeds up data processing and makes your task far more straightforward.
+Meanwhile, tricky nooks and complex surfaces may also need to be reached – for this, we suggest combining Ray II’s 130 m reach with Artec Leo’s handheld, wireless power.
+Besides speed and ease of use, Artec Leo allows you to see your 3D model being built as you scan, with a built-in display to ensure you never miss a spot.

 How does 3D technology work?
 Head over here to find out.